 It works!
 Separation agreements developed through mediation help couples achieve closure on their marriage and move forward.
 Such divorce agreements directly address the issues couples care about most, whether the exact details of the parenting schedule, decisions about whether one party stays in the marital house or the house is sold, or a customized weighting of alimony, child support, and division of assets.
 Mediated divorce agreements are much less likely to result in future legal actions than agreements written by combative lawyers or decreed by a judge, i.e., by people who don’t know you or your specific concerns.

 Divorce mediation is much less expensive than representation by divorce lawyers and litigation (fighting) through court orders and actions.
-Mediation costs typically range from just over $1000 to no more than $4000, and these total costs are shared by both parties.
-Divorces battled in court typically cost over $10,000 per person, and most litigation lawyers will not even take you as an individual client until they receive an initial retainer (deposit) of $5000.
+Mediation costs typically range from $1000 to no more than $4000, and these total costs are shared by both parties.
+Divorces battled in court typically cost over $10,000 per person, and most litigation lawyers will not even take you as an individual client until they receive an initial retainer (deposit) of $3000 to $5000 or more.

 Divorce mediation is the fastest way to reach a separation agreement.
-The separation agreement is typically completed within 2 weeks of the initial mediation session, and Julia has completed some as soon as the next day after the initial meeting.
-The only court appearance occurs about 3 weeks after you submit your divorce papers on a date scheduled by the probate court.
+You will get a draft of the separation agreement within a few days of your first meeting, and the separation agreement is usually finalized at the second meeting, typically within a few weeks of the initial mediation session.
+The only court appearance occurs about 2 months (faster when the Covid backlog clears) after you submit your divorce papers on a date scheduled by the probate court.
 Litigated divorces, in contrast, involve multiple family court appearances and long delays as information is gathered through the process of legal discovery and motions are scheduled and rescheduled.
 Such court battles often drag on for years before they are settled.

 Divorce mediation is much less stressful and harmful to interpersonal relations.
 Divorce is a time of emotional vulnerability, and litigation creates new wounds.
 The traditional divorce process, for example, starts with serving divorce papers.
 This means that a person you don’t know, often a sheriff, confronts you in your home in front of your children or at work in front of your colleagues, and announces the legal action, as if you were a criminal.
 In litigated cases, couples are often discouraged from communicating with each other directly, making it impossible to find common ground and come up with creative, collaborative solutions that serve both parties.
 Mediation, in contrast, enables parties to put their best foot forward and cooperate in a way that can help them put many of the frustrations of the past behind them.
 It is a way of closing the door of the marriage gently rather than slamming it shut.